Easterhead/rainbow-leaderboard/README.md

 ## todo
 x change the code so we can deploy with vercel, have tested the fast and sloppy way and it didn't work.
-Maybe wait with this.
-- Make variebles of the url to the chapter and the id of the chapter to use in the calls to watt
+Maybe wait with this. x Make variebles of the url to the chapter and the id of the chapter to use in the calls to watt
-- Buy domain to get rid of the vercel.app url
-- Print out the month at the head of the board
+- Buy domain to get rid of the vercel.app url x Print out the month at the head of the board
 - See if we can make it embed when linked, so it shows the rainbow explosion but smaller
-- Something with the countdown isn't makeing sense, it should be handled in the backend only now the countdown resets as we reload, it shouldn't
-- Add cute rainbow in browser tab header thingy
+- Something with the countdown isn't makeing sense, it should be handled in the backend only now the countdown resets as we reload, it shouldn't x Add cute rainbow in browser tab header thingy